Maciej-GBS/gns3docker/README.md

 > NOTE: The same can be done through the welcome window, it is usually obstructed by error notifications.

+> **ISSUE**: It may be impossible to switch to telnet terminal in the vnc window.
+Workaround: remove an item or close a dialog in the GNS3 program, then hovering a mouse will switch the cursor to desired terminal.

 ## Save & Load
 Save and load docker image to file.
 Allows to share image with others without publishing.